-If you would like to utilize your CAC to only logon to AKO or other CAC enabled sites (and not sign forms), consider using LPS (Lightweight Portable Security) and not install any CAC software on your computer.
+If you would like to utilize your CAC to only logon to your webmail, AKO, or other CAC enabled sites (and not sign forms), consider using Trusted End Node Security (TENS) formerly known as LPS (Lightweight Portable Security) and not install any CAC software on your computer.

-Please utilize the contact page to ask Questions, offer Comments, Ideas, and / or Suggestions.
+Please utilize the contact page to contact the official help desks, ask Questions, offer Comments, Ideas, and / or Suggestions.

 This website was developed and is personally maintained by Michael J. Danberry

-I created this website because I was unable to find information showing me how to utilize my Common Access Card (CAC) on my Personal Computers.
-MilitaryCAC has been online since 9 November 2007 and has now grown to 114 individual pages of CAC related information and support.
+This website was created because of the lack of information available to show how to utilize Common Access Card (CAC)s on Personal Computers.
+MilitaryCAC has been online since 9 November 2007 and has over 121 individual pages of information and support.

 This website is designed to primarily assist Army users using Microsoft Windows.

-Luckily for you, and due to the similarities in the software, we are able to provide support for other Government agencies and Operating Systems as well.
-Simply click the respective links below:
+Luckily for you, [and due to the similarities in the software], I am able to provide support for other Government agencies and Operating Systems as well.
+Click the respective links below: